Stay At Home Mom Schedule

 9:40 am: I am checking in at the school.
 I go over his eye therapy information with the reading therapist.
 I am so happy she will be able to incorporate this into her lessons!

 10:15 am: I make it back home.
 Only an hour and a half before I have to pick my daughter up at preschool.
-Time to pay bills, make another cup of coffee, walk the dog again (she keeps staring at me!), check my emails and work on my Bubblews account.
+Time to pay bills, make another cup of coffee, walk the dog again (she keeps staring at me!) and check my emails.

 11:45: Time to go pick my daughter up from preschool.